 5. Troubleshooting techniques

 1. Using appropriate test equipment

 2. Deductive reasoning

 3. Diplomacy/tact, accountability, and patience on the jobsite

 New to the industry?

-Checkout the CEDIA Recommended toolkit to get and idea of the tools you'll need to get you started.
+Check out the CEDIA Recommended toolkit to get an idea of the tools you'll need to get you started.

 Booking multiple courses, longer courses or for a whole company?
 Save time and money with CEDIA Education Vouchers!Find Out More